ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ### 2.4 Rationale of SEBuCCI

-The aim of this project is to gain insight -  through data - into the reasons behind the result of school self-evaluations, in order to find out whether building certifications and nearby cultural institutions affect the results of school evaluations.
+The aim of this project is to gain insight,through data,into the reasons behind the result of school self-evaluations, in order to find out whether building certifications and nearby cultural institutions affect the results of school evaluations.

 In order to achieve this, the project aligns 1) the results of school self-evaluation for school year 2016-2017; 2) the data related to school building certificates (especially habitability and earthquake resistance); 3) the geo-data about cultural institutions such as libraries and museums in the school surroundings.
 The result will be a an explorable map visualizing these data for each school in Italy.